Research News - September / October 2021 #5

 International

-[PAUSE Programme] Avignon University welcomes two Afghan researchers in the framework of the National Programme for the Emergency Reception of Scientists in Exile (PAUSE)
+[PAUSE Programme] Avignon University welcomes two Afghan researchers as part of the national programme for the emergency reception of scientists in exile (PAUSE)

-Created in 2017, PAUSE, the National Programme for the Emergency Reception of Scientists in Exile, in which Avignon University participates, aims to facilitate the reception and support of threatened academics and researchers.
+Set up in 2017, PAUSE, the National Programme for the Emergency Reception of Scientists in Exile, in which Avignon Université participates, aims to facilitate the reception and support of academics and researchers under threat.

-Since November 2020, Avignon University welcomed two researchers in the GREEN team of the SQPOV laboratory and the Avignon Computer Science Laboratory thanks to the financial support of the PAUSE programme.
+Since November 2020, Avignon Université has welcomed two researchers to the GREEN team at the SQPOV laboratory and the Avignon Computer Science Laboratory, thanks to financial support from the PAUSE programme.

-Both from Afghanistan, they were accompanied by the Euraxess Contact Point of the university in order to facilitate their arrival in France and to favour their socio-professional integration.
+Both from Afghanistan, they were supported by the university's Euraxess Contact Point in order to facilitate their arrival in France and promote their social and professional integration.

 >>